András Mechwart: Electrical Department

 Mechwart had already before the World's Fair in 1878 discovered the importance of electricity.
 In 1878 he established a small electrical workshop in the Kacsa Street whose activity was at the beginning not beneficial.
 With his personal call became the inventor trio (Károly Zipernowsky, Miksa Déri and Ottó Bláthy) engineers of the Ganz Works.
 They made the factory with their knowledge Europe's first electrical company.
 One of their first project was the planning and implementation of the electrical lighting of the National Theatre in Budapest which was the second in its type in Europe when it was completed.
 In the Electrical Exhibition in 1884 in Vienna the company introduced its own dynamos and among them that machine as well in which Mechwart and Zipernowsky connected the axes of a dynamo and a steam engine.

 The production of the alternating current dynamo of Déri and Zipernowsky started in 1884.
 With this machine they could provide constant current for arc lamps and – with a compensator keeping the voltage steady – light bulbs as well.
-In the same year Déri, Zipernowsky and Bláthy took out a patent on the transformer whose application was shown in 1885 in Budapest, Amsterdam and London getting numerous orders from the inland and abroad.
+In the same year Déri, Zipernowsky and Bláthy took out a patent on the transformer whose application was shown in 1885 in Budapest, Antwerp and London getting numerous orders from the inland and abroad.

 Around 1890 they started to deal with the practicability of the railway electric traction.
 At that time the Pozsony (today Bratislava) and Budapest-Újpest-Rákospalota electric railway lines were the most significant projects in Hungary.
 The planning and construction works were led by Kálmán Kandó who was since 1895 the leader of the Electrical Department of the Ganz Works.

 Not so important, but also a successful product was Mechart's own version of the plow machine.
 They started to produce plow machines in 1889 at the beginning according to foreign patents.
 Based on Mechwart's patents on locomobile rotary plow machine (steam used to drive machinery) their products could compete with others in Europe.
 Donát Bánki who was working on the rotary plow machine since beginning, changed the original steam engine structure to a petroleum motor and with this he contributed largely to that the rotary plow became one of the greatest technical innovations of that era.

 Mechwart's electric motor powered felling machine was created for domestic needs and for the hopes of mass production.
 29% of the territory of Hungary was at that time covered in forest and the timber were cut with hand tools.
 The machine consists of three main components: an electric motor, wood biter and a two-wheeled trolley-like vehicle.
 Although the machine cut out four times as much wood as the loggers, in practical terms it was not suitable to spread on the market.